pranavwalia/blog.github.io/_posts/2020-11-19-Best-Poker-Strategy-Books.md

 I genuinely cannot say enough good things about this book.
 It is a culmination of the best parts of every poker book I've ever read and it's backed by rigorous research in [PioSolver](https://www.piosolver.com/).
 The author has experienced significant success on the tournament circuit both live and online and has a background as a financial analyst and mathematician.

-This book bridges the best between theoretical analysis and a grounding in practical hand examples without becoming just another hand review book.
-I especially appreciate the focus on GTO poker and the fact that he doesn't allow any biases to interfere with his analysis.
+This book bridges theoretical analysis with a grounding in practical hand examples without becoming just another hand review book.

 This book is primarily geared towards MTT's and will be most useful if you are used to playing poker at shorter stack depths.
 As a cash game player, I still found this book extremely useful as he approaches the game from a formal context grounded in Game Theory.